-If a student has a medical condition which necessitates he/she carry medication, both a signed parental permission form and a signed statement by the physician (prescription medication only) will need to be on file in the school office and the Self Medication Authorization form must be on file in the school.
+If a student has a medical condition which necessitates he/she carry medication, both a signed parental permission form and a signed statement by the physician will need to be on file in the school office.

 Communicable Diseases

 Many communicable diseases or conditions are easily transmitted from one individual to another in a school environment.
 One of the most common school restrictive diseases is head lice (pediculosis).
 Any student or staff person may be excluded by administration if they are suspected of having or being exposed to a school restrictive disease/condition.
 Students and/or staff members will be allowed back into Blanchet after they have received a medical clearance.